Gafoor2005/LAM-mcp/README.md

-# Browser Automation MCP Server
+# Browser Automation MCP Server with Session Context

-A Model Context Protocol (MCP) server that provides browser automation capabilities using Selenium WebDriver.
-This server enables AI assistants to interact with web pages through a standardized interface.
+A Model Context Protocol (MCP) server that provides intelligent browser automation with **session-based context analysis**.
+This server enables AI assistants to interact with web pages and **make smart decisions** based on page analysis and surrounding context.

-## Features
+## ✨ Key Features

+### 🧠 Session-Based Context Intelligence
+- **Smart Element Identification**: Analyzes page structure to find the right elements for your task
+- **Context-Aware Suggestions**: Recommends elements based on labels, nearby text, and relevance
+- **Semantic Search**: Find relevant page sections using natural language queries
+- **Progress Tracking**: Monitor actions and success rates during the session
+- **Ephemeral Memory**: Session-only storage that clears when done (no persistent learning)
+- **Relevance Scoring**: Elements ranked by confidence based on context analysis

-### Core Browser Automation
+### 🌐 Core Browser Automation
 - **Web Navigation**: Navigate to URLs, handle redirects, and manage browser history
 - **Element Interaction**: Click buttons, links, and other interactive elements
 - **Text Input**: Type into form fields, search boxes, and text areas